edriessen/avicii-project/README.md

 # Avicii Open Data Art Project

-You can use this project to analyse music lyrics (text) for sentiment using Google Natural Language API.
+You can use this project to analyse text for sentiment using Google Natural Language API and explore the results with data visualisations.
-It also allows you to explore the sentiment data using visualisation.

 I personally use the visuals to make my own t-shirts of musics that I like.
-[Read the origin story](http://www.edriessen.com/projects/the-avicii-project/) to find out why I created this project.
+[Read the origin story](http://www.edriessen.com/projects/the-avicii-project/) to find out why I created this project and why I associate it with Avicii.

 # Creating a dataviz of the lyrics of your favourite artist

 Good to see that you want to give my repository a try.
 The process is split into three parts:

-1. Analyse the song texts
+1. Analyse the song texts or other text collections
 2. Scatter plot visualisation to review the sentiment data
 3. Creative path visualisation (data art)

 I'll use Avicii's posthumous album TIM as an example in this readme.

 Let's dig in.

-# 1. Analyse the songtexts
+# 1. Analyse the song texts or other text collections

 To run an analysis, you'll need a connection to the Google Cloud Natural Language API.
 Set up a project in the Google Cloud console and add your `credentials.json` to the project root folder.